lukostaz/prissma/README.md

     with this program; if not, see <http://www.gnu.org/licenses/>.

 # Contacts
-Further details on the [PRISSMA Project Page](http://wimmics.inria.fr/projects/prissma/), or contact [Luca Costabello](http://luca.costabello.info) directly.
+Further details on the [PRISSMA Project Page](http://wimmics.inria.fr/projects/prissma/), or contact [Luca Costabello](http://luca.costabello.info).